Cluster-Based Control of Transition-Independent MDPs: Examples

 \subsection{Greedy Clustering}

-This next example explores the utility of selecting clustering assignments with the GSA-R algorithm.
-Figure \ref{fig-gc} shows the results from a randomly generated separable TI-MDP constructed with $N=10$ agents for a state space of size $2^{10}=1024$.
-The bars show $\|V^*\|$ (again normalized by the maximum where $C=10$) produced by clustering assignments selected by the greedy splitting technique.
-Note that the values display the diminishing returns property as more clusters are considered, thus demonstrating the results of Theorem \ref{submodular}.
+This next example demonstrates clustering via greedy splitting.
+Fig \ref{fig-gc} shows the results from a randomly generated separable TI-MDP constructed with $N=10$ agents.
+The bars show normalized $\|V^*\|$ produced by clustering assignments selected by GSA-R. Note that this sequence of values displays the diminishing returns property, thus demonstrating the results of Theorem \ref{submodular}.

-The black dots here demonstrate the ratio of the number of clustering assignments checked by a naive brute-force method versus using the greedy splitting technique.
-In the naive method, every possible assignment of $N$ agents split into $C$ clusters is evaluated, which leads to $S(N,C)$ possible combinations.
+The black dots here are the ratio of the number of clustering assignments checked by a naive exhaustive search versus GSA-R. The naive method has $S(N,C)$ total combinations for each $C$ number of clusters.
 For GSA-R, only refinements of the previous clustering assignment are considered; for $C= 3,\dots, 8$ this leads to a reduction in the number of evaluations.
-For the $C=9, 10$ cases, however, solving directly via the naive method is more efficient as $S(N,C)$ is small and GSA-R requires iterating from $k=1,2,\dots, C$.
-The resulting curve corroborates intuition that the greatest number of possible clustering assignments is achieved at $C=N/2$, where in this case GSA-R evaluated about 70x fewer cases yet achieved more than $99\%$ of the maximum value.
-The results of this simulation imply that for applications where using $C=N$ is not feasible either computationally or in deployment, GSA-R is an effective technique for finding a clustering assignment that achieves a good optimal value.
+For $C>8$, solving directly via the naive method is more efficient as $S(N,C)$ is small.
+These results demonstrate that GSA-R is a structured approach for partitioning the agents.